ANTsX/ANTsPy/README.md

 ## About ANTsPy

-<i>ANTsPy</i> is a Python library which wraps the biomedical image processing library <i>ANTs</i>,
+<i>ANTsPy</i> is a Python library which wraps the C++ biomedical image processing library <i>ANTs</i>,
 matches much of the statistical capabilities of <i>ANTsR</i>, and allows seamless integration with Numpy, Scikit-Learn, and the greater Python community.
+It is largely built on ITK and VTK, with direct C++ wrapping using <i>pybind11</i>.

-ANTsPy includes blazing-fast IO (<b>>2.5x faster than <i>Nibabel</i></b> for loading a Nifti file and converting it to a Numpy array), registration, segmentation, visualization, other useful utility functions.
+ANTsPy includes blazing-fast IO (<b>>2.5x faster than <i>Nibabel</i></b> for loading Nifti files and converting them to Numpy arrays), registration, segmentation, statistical learning, visualization, other useful utility functions.

 If you want to contribute to ANTsPy or simply want to learn about the package architecture and wrapping process, please read the extensive [contributors guide](CONTRIBUTING.md).